freebsd/freebsd-quarterly/2020q4/FreeBSD-Foundation.md

 (got) version control system to adapt it for Capsicum support.

 Our intern Ka Ho focused on improving the desktop experience of the FreeBSD.
-He fixed and improved many places of OBS (Open Broadcaster Software) on FreeBSD, worked on FreeBSD native audio support on Firefox, adding a facility that user-space audio programs could make use of to enumerate a list of audio devices.
+He fixed and improved many items of OBS (Open Broadcaster Software) on FreeBSD, worked on FreeBSD native audio support on Firefox, adding a facility that user-space audio programs could make use of to enumerate a list of audio devices.
 He also ported the fcitx5 input method framework.